 Why do they despise these refreshing scents?
 Spiders have sensory organs on their legs, meaning they actually taste and smell with their legs.
 By walking on surfaces that are coated in the scent of strong essential oils, they end up tasting them too, which is uncomfortable so they take off.
 It’s similar to being at the dentist’s office when peppermint toothpaste and fluoride are forced in your mouth; it’s natural to want to run away!

 Vibrations from sounds truly annoy spiders.
 Continuous vibrations that aren’t related to a bug landing on their web, agitate them.
 Loud continuous sounds, like music, can take away their ability to detect prey, and they might think the vibrations are coming from predators.
 To be safe, they end up running away in fear.

-Spiders tend to make their homes in quiet, low traffic areas without a lot of new, fresh scents such as attics, basements, sheds, and storage areas.
-Enjoying music throughout your home not only adds a warm vibe to the room, it signals these pests to move out!
+Spiders tend to make their homes in quiet, low-traffic areas without a lot of new, fresh scents such as attics, basements, sheds, and storage areas.
+Enjoying music throughout your home not only adds a warm vibe to the room, but it also signals these pests to move out!